 Here are the official specs.
 Note the dimension and weight and consider if this will work for you if you’ll need to tote the machine back and forth to class or a studio space.

 |Max Speed||1100 stitches per minute|

 What Stitches Come with the Singer 4452?

 The Singer 4452 sewing machine features 32 built-in stitches.
 This includes 6 basic, 7 stretch, 18 decorative stitches and 1 fully automatic 1-step buttonhole stitch.
-Thirty two stitches easily covers the need for a variety of sewing projects and translates into 110 different stitch applications.
+Thirty two stitches easily cover the need for a variety of sewing projects and translate into 110 different stitch applications.
 You’re covered for home decor to garment construction.

 Since the 4452 is a mechanical machine, you choose stitches by turning the large dial on the front of it.
 Each stitch is printed right on the dial so it’s easy to find the one you want.
 Each turn of the dial “clicks” on a trio of stitches.
 Choose the stitch in blue or red stitch by turning the dial above to S1 or S2 respectively.
 For the black stitches choose the coordinating black options.
 Singer’s manual (and app) do a nice job of explaining each stitch in detail if you want to go deep.